 - Udemy (for full courses about major subjects)

 I find that the best way to operate is to learn as I earn.
-I lay out plans to do something and I get to work.
+I plan to do something and I get to work.
 When I run across something I don’t know, I find out how to do it when I need it.

 How to stop procrastination.